-Parents carefully and deliberately choose Steiner Waldorf (SW) education to give their children a broad, rich and imaginative early childhood in mixed age groups for children from 2 to 6+ years giving them an unpressured childhood experience.
+Parents carefully and deliberately choose Steiner Waldorf (SW) education in order to give their children a broad, rich and imaginative early childhood experience in 4 year groups for children from 2 to 6+ years who are mostly taught together, giving them unpressured childhood experience.
 The education and care is holistic, play based, embeds the foundations of literacy, numeracy, science etc., and enables the children to fulfil their potential and a love of learning.
-The practitioners lead a range of age-appropriate activities without formal instruction so that the children can learn at their own pace in an enabling environment which offers effective and broad foundations for later formal learning.
+The practitioners lead a range of age appropriate activities without formal instruction so that the children can learn at their own pace in an enabling environment which offers effective and broad foundations for later formal learning.
 The children transition to SW (or Primary) schools socially competent, emotionally secure and resilient.
 They are good communicators and have excellent physical abilities and skills.
-The SW early childhood experience encourages enthusiastic, creative, questioning, imaginative children who can give purpose and direction to their lifelong learning.
+The SW early childhood experience encourages enthusiastic, creative, questioning, imaginative children who are able to give purpose and direction to their lifelong learning.

-'Setting' includes Independent and School kindergartens, an Academy, Daycare centres, playgroups and Childminders.
+'Setting' includes Independent and School kindergartens, an Academy, Daycare centres, playgroups and Childminders

-Sam Greshoff SWSF Early Childhood Co-ordinator sam@steinerwaldorf.org
+Sam Greshoff Waldorf UK Early Childhood Co-ordinator sam.greshoff@waldorfeducation.uk